Check how Universal Credit is changing in 2026

 This advice applies to Scotland.
 See advice for See advice for England, See advice for Northern Ireland, See advice for Wales

 The government have announced changes to Universal Credit that will affect everyone from April 2026.
-This is the result of the ‘Universal Credit Act 2025’.
+These changes are the result of the Universal Credit Act 2025 and the November 2025 budget.

 The amount of Universal Credit you get will change.
 This is because the Universal Credit 'standard allowance' is increasing.
 A monthly Universal Credit payment is made up of a standard allowance plus any additional amounts you might get based on your circumstances.

-You might also be affected by the April 2026 changes if you get the additional amount because you have a long-term health condition or a disability.
+You might also be affected by the April 2026 changes if you get an additional amount because you have a long-term health condition or a disability.
 This payment is called the 'limited capability for work-related activity' (LCWRA) element.
 The amount is decreasing for most people who aren’t already getting it.

 Check how the Universal Credit ‘standard allowance’ is changing